wp-plugins/woocommerce-quickpay/README.txt

 6. You are good to go.

 == Changelog ==

+= 3.0.6 =
+* Added proper support for both Sequential Order Numbers FREE and Sequential Order Numbers PRO.

+= 3.0.5 =
+* Bugfix: 502 on checkout on shops hosted with wpengine.com.

 = 3.0.4 =
 * Add filter 'woocommerce_quickpay_currency' which can be used to dynamically edit the gateway currency